rindelicato/Portfolio/README.md

 season, a time when additional staff are in high demand.
 The final results will examine trends in influenza and how they can be used to proactively plan for staffing needs across the country.
-- As an analyst, you need technical skills to analyze your data and soft skills to communicate your insights to stakeholders.
+- I used my technical skills to analyze the data and soft skills to communicate my insights to stakeholders.